Last Updated on March 27, 2026 by omgbart

 Texture

-A huge improvement.
-The new Lala is significantly more lightweight and somehow remains perfectly whipped and creamy.
-I’m a texture person and this one is elegant.
+A noticeable improvement over the original.
+The updated Lala is significantly more lightweight and somehow remains perfectly whipped and creamy.
+I'm a texture person and this one is elegant.
 The formula absorbs very well and has a unique dry finish.
 Oh hey, the Lala I remember!
-The skin isn’t exactly tight but there’s zero trace of the luscious African oils or plant butters.
-It’s pretty amazing.
+The skin isn't exactly tight but there's zero trace of the luscious African oils or plant butters.
+It's pretty amazing.

 Thoughts

-I did cocktail Lala with Marula Oil for an ‘après sun’ power mask to soothe, nourish, and replenish — it worked beautifully.
+I cocktailed Lala with Marula Oil for an après sun power mask to soothe, nourish, and replenish.
+It worked beautifully.
 I still preferred layering it over A-Passioni or Framboos.
-Similar to its predecessor, I found it worked best when worn overnight.
-If your skin is dry, stressed, sensitive or dehydrated, Lala is a welcomed addition to your skincare repertoire.
-I plan to reach for it often for an SOS blast of moisture whenever my face is beaten up by the sun, wind, or travel.
+Similar to its predecessor, it works best worn overnight.
+If your skin is dry, stressed, sensitive, or dehydrated, Lala is a welcomed addition to your routine.
+I reach for it often as an SOS blast of moisture whenever my face is beaten up by the sun, wind, or travel.